Skyhaven Airport (Pennsylvania)

 Skyhaven Airport is a public use airport located in Eaton Township, Wyoming County, Pennsylvania, United States.
 The airport is one nautical mile (1.85 km) south of the central business district of the borough of Tunkhannock.

 Facilities and aircraft

-Skyhaven Airport covers an area of 31 acre at an elevation of 639 feet (195 m) above mean sea level.
-It has one runway designated 1/19 with an asphalt surface measuring 2,007 by 50 feet (612 x 15 m).
+Skyhaven Airport covers an area of 70 acre at an elevation of 639 feet (195 m) above mean sea level.
+It has one runway designated 1/19 with an asphalt surface measuring 3,100 by 50 feet (945 x 15 m).

 For the 12-month period ending June 16, 2009, the airport had 21,690 aircraft operations, an average of 59 per day: 99.9% general aviation and 0.1% military.
 At that time there were 55 aircraft based at this airport: 91% single-engine, 7% multi-engine and 2% ultralight.
-Skyhaven is known in the area for its relatively heavy skydiving operations.
+Skyhaven is known in the area for its vintage aircraft and aircraft maintenance operations.